QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

       p = \sigma_v^2 + {p \rho^2 \sigma_e^2 \over 2 p + \sigma_e^2}.
       \end{aligned}

-Thus, when the representative firm in industry :math:`i` observes *two* noisy signals on :math:`\theta_t`, we can express the equilibrium law of motion for capital recursively as
+Thus, when a representative firm in industry :math:`i` observes *two* noisy signals on :math:`\theta_t`, we can express the equilibrium law of motion for capital recursively as